larryknaebelobsidian/kingdom/Proposition 158. The doctrine of the Kingdom aids in locating the Millennial period..md

 tags:
   - toc
 ---
+# Proposition 158.
+The doctrine of the Kingdom aids in locating the Millennial period.
 ### Not in the past
 >Obs.
 1. Hence the doctrine of the Kingdom refutes the theory of those who locate the Mill, era in the past.
 ### Not this dispensation